car-freeNottingham guideEast Midlands

 - A series of different chambers demonstrate the uses of these caves through time: pub cellars, secret meeting rooms, cesspits, slums, and air raid shelters.

 - As a crash course in local history, it’s a great way to kick off a tour of the city – at one point you can see seven centuries represented in the archaeological layers of sandstone and rubble, from the brine pits of a medieval tannery, still sunk in the floor, up to the concrete floor of the 1960s shopping centre overhead.

 - Head down the shopping centre’s stairs near Bridlesmith Gate and Lace Market to find the entrance.
-The caves are open every day from 10.30am to 4pm and cost £7.95, including an audio guide (or human guide at weekends).
+The caves are open every day, and include an audio guide (or human guide at weekends).

 2. Visit the National Justice Museum